[Kyoto,Japan] Kyo-ware / Kiyomizu-ware

 Shop with Confidence

-With over 10 years of experience in Kyoto pottery, the shop owner carefully selects each item and ships it with care.
+With over 10 years of experience in Japanese pottery, the shop owner carefully selects each item and ships it with care.

 Whether for everyday use or as a special gift, you can shop with peace of mind.